-Boots McHenry and his BF Ryan are professional paintball players in a world where it’s the most celebrated international sport.
+Boots McHenry and his boyfriend Ryan are professional paintball players in a world where it’s the most celebrated international sport.
 To keep stakes high, any player shot with a paintball is exiled for five years to a secret island.
-When Ryan is hit and exiled, his last words to Boots lost in the roar of chopper blades, Boots’s friend and teammate Clemente Santiago urges him on a mission to find the island so he can have the convo Boots and Ryan should have had about their future before tragedy struck.
+When Ryan is hit and exiled, his last words to Boots are lost in the roar of chopper blades.
+Boots’s friend and teammate Clemente Santiago urges him on a mission to find the island so he can have the convo Boots and Ryan should have had about their future before tragedy struck.

 This is NOT a book for anyone who needs their main characters to only have sex with each other!
 Boots is a mess, reeling from the sudden loss of Ryan, completely unprepared to feel such heartbreak, but also freaked out by the idea of putting his life on hold for five years.
 Some of his resulting messy choices lead to complications, some of them lead to solutions.
 There’s a tangled web of love and attraction between Boots, Ryan, Clem, and Boots’s ex and teammate Piper, and part of Boots’s journey to the island is also his journey figuring out how to untangle that web – which is a lot harder to do when most of the people involved are keeping secrets.